SciML/NonlinearSolve.jl/docs/src/basics/faq.md

 there is type instability.

-If you are using the defaults for the autodiff and your problem is not a scalar or using static arrays, ForwardDiff will create type unstable code.
+If you are using the defaults for the autodiff and your problem is not a scalar or using static arrays, ForwardDiff will create type unstable code and lead to dynamic dispatch internally.
 See this simple example:

 ```@example type_unstable
 using NonlinearSolve, InteractiveUtils